Ohio To Hold COVID-19 Vaccine Eligibility At 65 And Older

 The governor says they're still committing about 100,000 doses a week for seniors and diverting the rest to teachers just for the month of February.

 The state has been receiving 146,200 doses of the vaccine every week.
-Starting next week, Moderna will increase its portion from 73,200 to 105,600 bringing the state's total amount of vaccine to 178,600 a week.
-DeWine says Pfizer plans to increase it's federal supply by 40% by mid-February.
+Starting this week, Moderna will increase its portion from 73,200 to 105,600, bringing the state's total amount of vaccine to 178,600 a week.
+DeWine says Pfizer plans to increase its federal supply by 40% by mid-February.